Italy's retail bond success offers relief after fiscal slippage

 The German-based Scope Ratings, which on Friday warned of the possible impact of the government's deficit hikes, will also review Italy's debt on Dec.
 1.

-The importance of small savers is growing as Italy's debt, proportionally the second largest in the euro zone after Greece's, hit a new record high of 2.85 billion euros in July.
+The importance of small savers is growing as Italy's debt, proportionally the second largest in the euro zone after Greece's, hit a new record high of 2.85 trillion euros in July.

+Italy raised last March 9.92 billion euros with the sale of another bond earmarked for retail investors, the so-called BTP Italia, an inflation-linked note.

 "Clearly, retail investors will be fundamental to help Italy navigate through very large net issuance needs in 2024, which we estimate in the region of 100 billion euros," Balboni said.